JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## Closing Note

-Please note that while being developed by a Microsoft employee, AzGovViz is not a Microsoft service or product.
-AzGovViz is a personal/community driven project, there are none implicit or explicit obligations related to this project, it is provided 'as is' with no warranties and confer no rights.
+Please note that while being developed by a Microsoft employee, Azure Governance Visualizer is not a Microsoft service or product.
+Azure Governance Visualizer is a personal/community driven project, there are none implicit or explicit obligations related to this project, it is provided 'as is' with no warranties and confer no rights.